Benzinga readers often choose New American Funding as the best mortgage lender.

 1. Best for Bank Statement Loans: Angel Oak Mortgage Solutions

-As an added convenience, they offer options for self-employed borrowers and real estate investors who may not have tax returns readily available.
-They also provide opportunities for those with 1099 income and offer government loan products like FHA, USDA, and VA loans.
+The mortgage company also offers options for self-employed borrowers and real estate investors who may not have tax returns readily available.

 You can talk to loan experts via chat or by phone.
 They also offers extensive educational resources on its website to ensure you’re fully informed about your mortgage options.